 Peter Burkill here.
 I live on Dartmoor with my wife and two Springer Spaniels.
-Dartmoor is the largest and wildest area of open country in the south of England.
+Dartmoor is England's largest National Park and is the wildest area of open moorland in the south of the country.

-My professional training is as a biologist, specialising in marine biology and still work part time as a Professor at University of Plymouth.
-I have been a photographer for some 50 years and during this time it is fascinating to consider how photography has changed.
+My professional training is as a biologist and am an Honorary Professor at the University of Plymouth.
+My photographic interests stretch back some 50 years and during this time it is fascinating to consider how photography has changed.
 Decades ago, I recall the excitement of watching images appear in the developing tray in the dim red light of a darkroom; it seemed like alchemy.
-Since semi-retiring a few years ago, I now spend more time photographing, exploring and demonstrating the beauty of the living natural world.
+Since retiring recently, I now spend more time photographing, exploring and demonstrating the beauty of the living natural world.
 My main interest is birds but I photograph any aspect of the natural environment.
 I enjoy lecturing - reflect on my professional training - and relish sharing my views on the natural world.
 To me, I enjoy both the beauty of the living things but I also find that photography allows me to reflect on the adaptation, the behaviour, the ecology and the evolution of the natural world.
 It is "art meets science" and working across this interface that gives me a huge buzz!

 My photography is Nikon based.
-My main camera is a D810 but I also use a D700, which is much more forgiving if noisy, and a D500 for its speed and "reach".
+My main camera is a D850 for its resolution and technology.
+But it is a demanding camera and I also use a D700, which is much more forgiving, and a D500 for its speed and "reach".
 My lenses vary from 10.5mm to 600mm.
 My images are mounted on a Drobo RAID system and I process them using DxO Optics Pro and Photoshop on an Apple Mac platform.
 I print using a Canon MG7150 printer.
 For exhibitions I use Whitewall.
 I also have a Series 1 V3 and the superb Nikkor Series 1 70-300mm lens.
 This combination is invaluable for travelling in small planes when the FX system is simply too heavy to be practical.

 Although I live in a beautiful part of the UK, I grew up in the Far East and have travelled all my life, both professionally and for pleasure.
-I spend part of each year in India where I have a Visiting Position.
-My Gallery photographs reflect countries I have visited recently.
+My Gallery photographs reflect countries I have visited.
 Next on my list is a visit to Madagascar and, at some stage, I will mount photos taken in Antarctica when I have digitised the 35mm sides that I took - so, do call back and check this website which will certainly evolve with time.

 I hope you enjoy my website; do get in touch with any comments.
 Thanks!